shivamgupta-gupta/React-Starter/README.md

 Installation
- This starter is for the youtube tutorial series.
+ This starter is for the youtube tutorials.
 I have a better starter kit at https://github.com/DZuz14/react-starter-2.0 for your other project purposes.
 Do not use starter2.0 for the tutorial to avoid confusion.

 1.) <code>git clone https://github.com/DZuz14/react-starter</code> <br>
 2.) <code>npm install</code> <br>